hollzzar/amlap-2023/README.md

 ## Included materials

 In this repository, you will find the poster presenting these data, along with the R Markdown file that produced the poster and the R scripts containing the underlying analysis.
-In addition, the *photos* folder contains a few snapshots from my time in Palenque.